rchahal2501/Comp211/README.md

 # rc-c
-Holds the following projects using C:
+Holds the following projects using C from comp211:

 Project 1: Performs the Nim Game in 'userinput' vs 'computer' mode.